ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 But Lens has another trick up its sleeve which makes it different from the other tools: Metrics/Prometheus integration.

 The integration relies on a Prometheus instance being installed in the cluster that exposes the supported metrics.
-You can opt for Lens to install Prometheus (and other required components) for you, but in real scenarios, you either don't have those rights or you'll already have a Prometheus installed in the cluster.
+You can opt for Lens to install Prometheus (and other required components) for you, but in real scenarios, you either don't have those rights or you'll already have a Prometheus instance installed in the cluster.
 In those cases, you can just [add some configuration](https://github.com/lensapp/lens/blob/master/troubleshooting/custom-prometheus.md){:target="_blank" rel="noopener noreferrer"} to that instance and point the Lens app to that Prometheus instance.
-It will use port-forwarding under the hood, so no need to expose the Prometheus instance to the outside.
+It will use port-forwarding under the hood, so no need to expose the Prometheus instance to the outside world.
 The integration works nicely and instantly provides some metrics about your cluster and deployed components.
 This provides good insights for developers to figure out their resource consumption without leaving their Kubernetes client.
 The charts and data seem to be very rudimentary, but improvements are expected to arrive over time.

 As most of the clients described in this post, Lens app is an open-source project.
 Mirantis is behind the development of Lens, but at the time of writing, no supported (paid) version is available.
-There is continuous active development on the app on the app and releases are about one month apart, so bugs fixes and new features should be available regularly.
+There is continuous active development on the app and releases are about one month apart, so bug fixes and new features should be available regularly.

 Screenshot: List of pods in Lens
 <img alt="Lens pod list" src="{{ '/img/2020-08-06-kubernetes-clients-comparison/lens-pod-list.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 1000px;">